 How can you judge a book by its cover when the same book is packaged so differently?
 Yet I do all the time.
-In fact, looking at the covers above of TLOD, which are all pretty bad, you would be forgiven for judging the same book (badly) though you saw 30 or more covers (I think that's how many languages the novel was translated into; either that or 21 None of the covers of The Land of Decoration were what I imagined when I saw the book in my head, and The Professor of Poetry, though it began well, soon went downhill once Waterstones got their hands on it (as TLOD paperback did once Richard and Judy were partnered with the publisher).
-These days covers have to 'grab', 'entice', look 'pretty', or 'quirky', or dangerous.
-Covers are made into visual junk-food, delivering quick information, quick 'kicks', quick 'thrills'.
-In this context if you want to make a book look different, you should put nothing on the cover at all except perhaps the title (and some publishers do this now - the beautiful Fitzcarraldo editions, for eg).
+In fact, looking at the covers above of TLOD, which are all pretty bad, to my mind; i.e. illustrative, you would be forgiven for judging the same book (badly) though you saw 30 or more covers (I think that's how many languages the novel was translated into; either that or 21 None of the covers of The Land of Decoration were what I imagined when I saw the book in my head, and The Professor of Poetry, though it began well, went downhill once Waterstones got their hands on it (as TLOD paperback did once Richard and Judy were partnered with the publisher).
+These days covers have to grab, entice, look pretty or quirky or dangerous.
+Covers are made into visual junk-food, delivering quick information and promising a certain calibre of high-calorific entertainment - unless you are a lucky novelist whose cover doesn't bow to these commercial pressures.
+But I think, in this context of over-stimulation, if you want to make a book look different, you should put nothing on the cover at all except perhaps the title (and some publishers do this now - the beautiful Fitzcarraldo editions, for eg).

 Women authors, even respected ones, such as Louise Erdrich and Anne Tyler, often seem to have terrible covers, much worse than their male peers.
 I can't say that Hilary Mantel's recent covers are terrible, but I heard she had some pretty awful ones in her time.
 But finally, some female authors, who are 'serious' and 'literary' are getting covers to rival their male counterparts.
 I only wish TLOD and The Professor had been a little bit more in that ballpark.